6th July 2022

 In addition to dropping its ‘Fly Responsibly’ campaign, KLM also changed how it markets its offset promotions.
 Instead of a ‘CO2ZERO’ label, it now advertises offsets products under the label of ‘CO2 Impact programme’.
 But the change did not remove the same flawed offset claims that gives customers the false impression that they can ‘reduce your CO2 emissions'.

 Worse still, KLM is offering frequent flier points to customers that buy these products, incentivising more frequent flying along with ‘compensation’ for the climate impact of the flights.

-In its response to the legal action, KLM argued that the airline needs to keep its ‘licence to grow’.
-It claims that Fossielvrij – as a climate campaigning organisation – has no place bringing a legal challenge against misleading advertising.
+KLM also argued that that Fossielvrij – as a climate campaigning organisation – has no place bringing a legal challenge against misleading advertising.

 We urgently need to reduce air traffic to safe levels to keep a just and liveable world within reach.
 The law should not allow airlines to compete for business on claims that they are tackling the climate crisis, when the reality is they are fuelling it.

 Johnny White, ClientEarth lawyer

 KLM and the airline industry continue to pursue growth year after year, relying on a package of speculative future technologies, limited alternative fuels and other flawed ‘solutions’ to reassure people that aviation is on the path to net zero by 2050.
 Whilst doing so, they are also lobbying intensively to water down aviation climate regulation.

 Flying is one of the fastest ways to heat up the planet.
 The coming years in the climate fight are crucial, significant reductions in emissions and regulation to limit air traffic are needed to keep a liveable planet for all.
 Greenwashing delays this critical action and allows airlines to preserve the space for plans to burn increasing volumes of damaging fossil fuels.